 - Create urgency: Use limited-quantity sales to motivate shoppers to buy sooner, leveraging their FOMO and encouraging quicker purchasing decisions.

 - Avoid predictable sale patterns: Keep consumers engaged by offering varied, sporadic markdown sales throughout the year.
 This prevents them from waiting for a predictable weekly promotion to make a purchase.

-- Additional promotions: Utilise various promotions alongside markdowns like free shipping, free gift with purchase, and BOGO sales to achieve specific goals.
+- Additional promotions: Utilize various promotions alongside markdowns like free shipping, free gift with purchase, and BOGO sales to achieve specific goals.

 - Use psychological triggers: Experiment with phrasing, like “get $X off” vs. “save $X,” and even consider dropping currency symbols to avoid reminding customers of the cost.

-- Leverage charm pricing: Utilise prices ending in nine, such as $9.99 or $19.99, which often outsell lower prices.
+- Leverage charm pricing: Utilize prices ending in nine, such as $9.99 or $19.99, which often outsell lower prices.

 The costly downsides of markdowns in retail and ecommerce

 There are various benefits to offering markdowns but there are also obstacles.
 Marking down items comes with its own set of challenges that may impact multiple areas of your business.

 Constantly running new campaigns to get rid of excess products may not be the best use of your time.
 It involves continuously adjusting pricing, updating marketing materials, and communicating the changes to your customers.

 Your and your team’s time may be better used exploring other ways to move your product.